Promotion of Social and Environmental Standards in the Industry (PSES)

 GFA Consulting Group supports the implementation of the project, particularly in the area of strategy development and road map

-- Around 1,018 partner factories have delivered measurable improvements in their working conditions through PSES’ factory improvement programme in the RMG and leather sectors
+- More than 1,000 partner factories have delivered measurable improvements to their working conditions through PSES’ factory improvement programme in the RMG and leather sectors

-- Around 252,481 workers, mostly female, have been made aware of their rights as well as responsibilities through women’s cafés, for improvement of social dialogue and industrial relations in the RMG and leather sectors
+- More than 270,000 workers, mostly female, have been provided information of their rights as well as responsibilities through women’s cafés, for the improvement of social dialogue and industrial relations in the RMG and leather sectors

-- Around 9,635 disputes between workers and management in the garments sector have been resolved amicably through women’s cafés.
+- More than 10,000 disputes between workers and management in the garment sector have been resolved amicably through women’s cafes

-- More than 300 factories have significantly improved their environmental standards in at least one of the areas such as Environmental Management System, sludge management/solid waste management, waste water management, electrical safety, electrical efficiency, water reduction, chemical management and energy consumption.
+- More than 300 factories have improved their environmental standards in areas such as solid waste and wastewater management, electrical safety, water reduction, chemical management and energy consumption